MallikaUppuganti/Ai_Variant_Healthcare_Analytics_POC/README.md

 As a Data Analyst, I led the end-to-end workflow, from raw data cleaning and transformation to designing a dynamic dashboards that empowers stakeholders with instant decision-making capability.

-The dashboards equip healthcare stakeholders with data-driven decision-making tools based on real-world clinical data.
+The dashboards equip healthcare stakeholders with data-driven decision-making based on real-world clinical data.
 Built using Power BI and Excel, the dashboards provide real-time insights into patient demographics, diagnoses, doctor performance, lab results and follow-up rates.
 MySQL was used for querying and structuring backend data, while Tableau was used for cross-platform validation and benchmarking (in collaboration with a teammate).

 ## 🎯 Business Objectives